Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/_index.md

 cft start
 ```

-Verify that the default ports used in `$CFTDIRRUNTIME/conf/cft-tcp.conf` are available:
+Verify that the default ports used in `$CFTDIRRUNTIME/conf/cft- tcp.conf` are available:

 - 1761 (PeSIT Any protocol)
 - 1762 (PeSIT Any protocol with SSL authentication)

-If the ports are not available, modify the port(s) and re-apply the configuration:
+If the ports are not available, modify the port(s) and re- apply the configuration:

 ```
-cftupdate $CFTDIRRUNTIME/conf/cft-tcp.conf
+cftupdate $CFTDIRRUNTIME/conf/cft- tcp.conf
 ```

 Check that Transfer CFT server is started:

 ```
-cftping -v
+cftping - v
 cftlog
 ```